gnat-vasylevych/3d_object_positioning/README.md

 This is my project as a part of internship in ELEKS.
 My task was to predict 3D bounding boxes for objects on photos.
 To this end, I chose Google [Objectron](https://github.com/google-research-datasets/Objectron) dataset as my primary data.
+There are several classes available.
+For simplicity I chose only one - cup class.
+Also, I train my model only on photos with one cup in it, omitting pictures with two or more cups.

 ***
 Google's annotation provides coordinates of bounding box for each frame.
 It describes 9 points id 3d coordinate system (8 of a box and 1 in the center of a box), so 27 values total.